yi-miao/yi-miao/README.md

 With my education background on Electrical Engineering, PhD research on Intelligent Agent and certified SCSA,
 OCP DBA, SCEA, PMP and CIM many years ago, I recently have chance to persue my interests in some areas of
-Data Science focused on Computer Vision, Machine Learning and Gaming perticularly.
+Data Science focused on Computer Vision and Machine Learning perticularly.

 BSc EE, Nanjing University of Science and Technology, 1983
 MSc EE, Beijing University of Aeronautics and Astronautics, 1989